 What do Bearded Dragons Look Like?

-They are scientifically known as Pogona which is a sub species of the Agaminae family of lizards which are then part of the Agamidae species.
+They are scientifically known as Pogona which is a subspecies of the Agaminae family of lizards which are then part of the Agamidae species.
 Read more details about the features of Bearded Dragons.

-They share many physiological features found in other Agamid lizards as well as things such as habitat, diet, behaviour.
+They share many physiological features found in other Agamid lizards as well as things such as habitat, diet, behavior.
 Bearded Dragons have very strong legs and can move at an astonishing rate if they need to, generally though they can only sustain short bursts.

 Below are the summary facts, but there’s a lot more to read up on in this collection of articles on Bearded Dragon diet, food & nutrition.
 Pogona/ Agamids are generally omnivorous eating anything from vegetation and insects to small mammals such as mice.